aravinthsenthil23/Portfolio-website/README.md

 Email: senthilaravinth0110@gmail.com

-Built with precision and passion by Aravinth
+Built with precision and passion by Aravinth Senthil